Your email (client). Your rules. Your privacy.

 What about the development of YouniqMail?
 Will there be a (public) alpha and/or beta phase?

-We always want to develop very closely with the community/users, so we look forward to a lively exchange with you.
-That’s why we will start an alpha and beta phase soon enough, where everyone is invited to test our mail client and give feedback.
+I always want to develop very closely with the community/users, so I’m looking forward to a lively exchange with you.
+The alpha phase started on 14th December 2025 and is in beta phase since 09th March 2026 where everyone is invited to test the email client and give feedback.
 Of course the alpha and beta phase will be free for everyone.

 How much will YouniqMail cost?